Home » By Course » Desserts » No-Bake Oreo Cake Pops

 • While the chocolate is still soft, dip each ball into a small bowl of sprinkles and roll it to coat.
 Place on parchment paper to set.

-• Serve immediately upon setting or store for later, covered loosely with plastic wrap in the refrigerator until ready to serve.
+• Serve immediately upon setting or store for later.
+If storing, cover loosely with plastic wrap in the refrigerator until ready to serve.

 Notes